vs65497/nwn/README.md

 ### **Objectives**

 1. To reproduce the **network topology** as described in the original work.
 2. To reproduce the conductance-based **response characteristics** of the network from PWM input.
+The output conductance should remain high after disabling the input signal.
 3. To reproduce the **relationship between frequency and conductance behavior**.

 ## **3. Methods**